 A Green Era energy squeeze

 The first energy squeeze of the green era, as the Economist describes it, is already a global phenomenon.
 A worldwide shortage of gas and LNG supplies has driven power prices higher around the world.
 A hot summer in Asia and a strong post-COVID rebound in industrial production have lifted demand, while supply shortfalls from Russian gas pipelines have left European storage well below seasonal norms.
 Adding to electricity shortages have been lower wind speeds in Europe and the UK, which have curtailed generating capacity (and highlighted the intermittency of some renewables).
-China is facing particular problems, with at least 20 provinces already rationing electricity to industries to meet President Xi Jinping’s targets for energy efficiency and pollution reduction.
-Across the world the energy squeeze is driving up factory input costs, squeezing consumer incomes and lifting already high global inflation rates.
+China has faced particular problems, with at least 20 provinces having rationed electricity to industries to meet President Xi Jinping’s targets for energy efficiency and pollution reduction.
+Across the world the energy squeeze has been driving up factory input costs, squeezing consumer incomes and lifting already high global inflation rates.

 Gauging the impact of Chinese regulation